 Bath Safety: how to use essential oils safely in the bath

 Please note: the information below is based the assumption that each ingredient would be used ‘as is’ and not as a minor ingredient in a formulated product.
-Always bare in mind safety maximums for specific essential oils!
+Always bear in mind safety maximums for specific essential oils!

 What to use to disperse essential oils in water

-• Foaming products (shampoo, shower gel, bubble bath…)
+• Foaming products (baby shampoo, shower gel)

 To get around the off-the-shelf issue, it is possible to add your essential oils to the amount of product you intend to use at the time you intend to use it.
-For example, if you’re going to wash your hair and typically use ½ ounce shampoo, then you can put that amount in a little dish, add in your safe percentage of essential oil, mix well, and use.
+For example, if you’re going to wash your hair and typically use ½ ounce (15 ml) of shampoo, then you can put that amount in a little dish, add in your safe percentage of essential oil, mix well, and use.
 Alternatively, you can pour off enough for a few shampooings into a separate container, add your essential oil percentage and store the rest unmolested.
 Be sure to use what you’ve made in short order and don’t try to keep it for an extended period, in order to avoid contamination issues.

 How to use: Mix 5-20 drops of essential oil per ½ ounce (1 tablespoon) of your chosen bath base.
 Either use this amount for one bath, or make up a larger quantity for future use.